tangentsoft/pidp8i/examples/README.md

 `EDIT` or MACRO-8 over PAL8 — but the idea is the same regardless.

-## Toggling Programs in Via the Front Panel
+## Option 2: Toggling Programs in Via the Front Panel

 Take [`add.lst`][lst] as an example, in which you will find three columns of numbers on the code-bearing lines: